2015 Clinton Correctional Facility escape: Death of Matt, capture of Sweat

 Matt was spotted in Franklin County, New York on June 26 after he shot at the driver of a passing recreational vehicle with a 20-gauge shotgun taken from a hunting camp.
-In the ensuing confrontation, he was shot and killed by three gunshot wounds to the head by U.S. Border Patrol Supervisory Agent and former Army Ranger Chris Voss in the wilderness of Owl’s Head, south of Malone, New York, 50 mi west of Clinton Correctional Facility.
+In the ensuing confrontation, he was shot and killed by three gunshot wounds to the head by U.S. Border Patrol Supervisory Agent and former Army Ranger Chris Voss in the wilderness of Owl's Head, south of Malone, New York, 50 mi west of Clinton Correctional Facility.
 Sweat's location was unknown at the time of Matt's death.

 On June 28, New York State Trooper Sgt.
 Jay Cook passed Sweat as he walked along the road.
 As Cook circled back to question him, Sweat began running across a hay field towards a tree line.
-Cook, a firearms instructor, gave chase and when it became evident that Sweat might escape, fired two rounds from his .45-caliber Glock 37 pistol, hitting Sweat twice in his right shoulder and left arm at a range of 73 yd, near Constable, New York, roughly 16 mi north of where Matt had been killed and just 1.5 mi from the Canada–U.S. border.
+Cook, a firearms instructor, gave chase, and when it became evident that Sweat might escape, fired two rounds from his .45-caliber Glock 37 pistol, hitting Sweat twice in his right shoulder and left arm at a range of 73 yd, near Constable, New York, roughly 16 mi north of where Matt had been killed and just 1.5 mi from the Canada–U.S. border.
 He was transported to the Alice Hyde Medical Center in Malone.
-He was later transferred to Albany Medical Center, where he was in critical condition.
+He was later transferred, in critical condition, to Albany Medical Center.
 His condition was later upgraded to fair by July 1.
 Sweat was moved on July 5 to a Special Housing Unit in the maximum security Five Points Correctional Facility in Romulus, New York.

 Investigation

 On June 15, 2015, Governor Andrew Cuomo directed Inspector General Catherine Leahy Scott to conduct a thorough investigation to determine all factors potentially involved in the escape of inmates Richard Matt and David Sweat from Clinton Correctional Facility.
-At the governor's instruction, the Inspector General was to secure the services of a respected outside expert in corrections and law enforcement on issues such as prison design, operations and security with a view toward identifying how these inmates were able to escape, and recommend any potential reforms and best practices to prevent future incidents.
+At the governor's instruction, the Inspector General was to secure the services of a respected outside expert in corrections and law enforcement on issues such as prison design, operations, and security, with a view toward identifying how these inmates were able to escape, and recommend any potential reforms and best practices to prevent future incidents.

 On the morning of June 16, Mitchell confessed to her involvement with the prisoners still eluding capture.
 The Associated Press reported Mitchell had confirmed providing Matt and Sweat with hacksaw blades, chisels, and other tools.
 According to Clinton County District Attorney Andrew Wylie, who oversaw the prosecution of Mitchell, "[s]he had agreed to be the getaway driver, but backed out because she still loved her husband and felt guilty for participating."
 The report also noted that the manholes used by the two inmates had since been welded shut.
 "Ms. Mitchell was Plan A and there was no Plan B, which is why authorities have now been concentrating their search to a perimeter around the maximum security prison," Wylie said.
 According to the Associated Press, Mitchell waived a preliminary hearing, allowing the case to immediately proceed in county court.